percona/pmm/WRITERS-NOTES.md

 Uses same type but different label text:

-- Caution: Use to mean 'Continue with care'.
+- Caution: Used to mean 'Continue with care'.
 Less strong than 'Warning' IMHO.

 - Important: A significant point that deserves emphasis.
-(MkDocs default for 'important' admonition is green which is why I don't use it.)
+(MkDocs default for 'important' admonition is green, which is why I don't use it.)

 Style: